14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Arabelle Velvet Bed | TOV](https://homeeleganceusa.com/products/tov-furniture-arabelle-velvet-bed): Yes, taller is better.
 We've reached a whole new level with the Arabelle bed and its impressive stately, channel-tufted frame.
 Completing the look, we
   Updated: 2025-12-03T12:34:58Z
   Price: $1,128.99 USD — $1,563.99 USD
-- [Celerie Kemble For Arteriors Tilt & Clamp Lamp - Final Sale | Arteriors](https://homeeleganceusa.com/products/celerie-kemble-for-arteriors-tilt-clamp-lamp-final-sale): A slender task lamp that clamps to the side of a table.
-The steel antique brass arm articulates in two locations, allowing the pleated white linen shade to tilt
-  Updated: 2025-12-03T12:34:59Z
-  Price: $623.99 USD
 - [Celerie Kemble For Arteriors Tendril Accent Table | Arteriors](https://homeeleganceusa.com/products/celerie-kemble-for-arteriors-tendril-accent-table): The small, aluminum leaf shaped drinks table in antique brass curves upward from its white marble base and blackened iron stem to tuck easily under the skirt of
   Updated: 2025-12-03T12:34:59Z
   Price: $1,386.99 USD